asheroto/SpawnProcess/README.md

 ## PHP Usage

 ### Explanation
 You can use shell_exec (returns output to you) or shell (does not return output) to spawn a new process without it blocking the script.
-Meaning, once you launch a new process the script will continue running and NOT wait on the result/output of the EXE you run.
+Meaning once you launch a new process the script will continue running and NOT wait on the result/output of the EXE you run.
+The only output you will receive is the process ID that is spawned.

 ### Example
 `echo shell_exec("spawnprocess.exe -path php.exe -args \"phpScript.php\" -windowstyle hidden");`